KIG/Raspberry pi page

 A side note: Buck/boost converters can sometimes produce a noticeable sound caused by the magnetostriction of the inductor coil/s whilst in operation.
 With other background noise this shouldn't usually be noticeable but in a quiet environment it may be, and its high frequency nature has a tendency to be both directional and reflective.
 It may be advisable to place these units away from sleeping areas (for humans and pets) to help ensure a noise-free sleeping experience.

-Making the filesystem read-only:
+Setting the filesystem to read-only:

 Making the filesystem read-only can improve relliability, assuming you don't need to make arbitrary changes to the system configuration.
 You can do this by entering raspi-config and first selecting "Performance Options", shown below: